 Considering weight-loss surgery?

-Attend our free, one-hour informational seminar Understanding Your Weight Management Options.
+Watch our 12-minute online informational seminar Understanding Your Weight Management Options.

 MBSAQIP Accredited Bariatric Surgery Center

 Gundersen Bariatric Surgery has been accredited by the MBSAQIP since 2007.